shivam-880/postgres-neo4j-etl/README.md

 Head to [WIKI](https://github.com/iamsmkr/postgres-neo4j-etl/wiki) for documentations.

 ## Deploy
-- To start containers first time we could one the following commands:
+- To start containers for the first time we could use the following commands:
   ```sh
   $ docker-compose up
   ```